Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Keys/README.md

     ```

 * Create the Azure Key Vault or Managed HSM and grant the above mentioned application authorization to perform administrative operations on the Managed HSM
-(replace `<your-resource-group-name>` and `<your-key-vault-name>` with your own, unique names and `<your-service-principal-object-id>` with the value from above):
+(replace `<your-resource-group-name>` and `<your-key-vault-name>` with your own unique names and `<your-service-principal-object-id>` with the value from above):

-If you are creating a standard Key Vault resource, use the following CLI command.
+If you are creating a standard Key Vault resource, use the following CLI command:
 ```PowerShell
 az keyvault create --resource-group <your-resource-group-name> --name <your-key-vault-name>
 ```

-If you are creating a Managed HSM resource, use the following CLI command.
+If you are creating a Managed HSM resource, use the following CLI command:
 ```PowerShell
     az keyvault create --hsm-name <your-key-vault-name> --resource-group <your-resource-group-name> --administrators <your-service-principal-object-id> --location <your-azure-location>
 ```

 #### Activate your managed HSM
 This section only applies if you are creating a Managed HSM.
 All data plane commands are disabled until the HSM is activated.
 You will not be able to create keys or assign roles.
 Only the designated administrators that were assigned during the create command can activate the HSM.
-To activate the HSM you must download the Security Domain.
+To activate the HSM you must download the security domain.

 To activate your HSM you need:
 - Minimum 3 RSA key-pairs (maximum 10)
 - Specify minimum number of keys required to decrypt the security domain (quorum)

 To activate the HSM you send at least 3 (maximum 10) RSA public keys to the HSM.
 The HSM encrypts the security domain with these keys and sends it back.
-Once this security domain download is successfully completed, your HSM is ready to use.
+Once this security domain is successfully downloaded, your HSM is ready to use.
 You also need to specify quorum, which is the minimum number of private keys required to decrypt the security domain.

 The example below shows how to use openssl to generate 3 self signed certificate.